SummIt: Iterative Text Summarization via ChatGPT

-\paragraph{Aspect-based Summarization} To showcase the controllability capabilities of SummIt, we utilized the query-based summarization dataset NEWTS as our testbed to demonstrate the controllability ability of SummIt.
-The results obtained, as depicted in Table~\ref{tab:control}, highlight the framework's ability to effortlessly adjust the focus of a generic summary according to the specific topic of interest or query provided by the user.
+We utilize the query-based summarization dataset NEWTS as our testbed to demonstrate the controllability ability of SummIt.
+The results obtained, as depicted in Table~\ref{tab:control}, highlight the framework's capability to align the focus of a generic summary with the specific topic of interest or query provided by the user.
 We also observe improved G-Eval evaluation scores by directing the summary generation process toward the intended topic.

 Furthermore, we evaluate the controllability of the summarization systems by quantifying the similarity between the query and the generated summary.
 Both BM25 and DPR are employed as similarity metrics, and we consistently observe enhancements after the iterative refinement process.
 This observation serves as evidence that SummIt effectively refines the summary to align with the topics specified in the query.